stiefeljackal/Jworkz.ResonitePowerShellModule/README.md

-# Jworkz.ResonitePowerShellModule.Core
+# Jworkz.ResonitePowerShellModule
-A PowerShell Module for PowerShell Core that will help interact with Resonite's services.
+A PowerShell Module for PowerShell Core that will help interact with Resonite's APIs and Libraries.